Parentification: Healing From the Trauma of Having to Grow Up Too Soon

 Parentification Trauma- Healing and Bouncing Back

 The goal of therapy or healing is to start prioritizing your needs before you jump into rescuing or pleasing others.
-You might have been a skilled parent figure to others all your lives, but now it is time for you to parent yourself.
+You might have been a skilled parent figure to others all your life, but now it is time for you to parent yourself.
 As a child, you needed love, attention, and to be listened to.
 You also needed room to play, make a mess, and freely explore the world without being burdened with responsibilities.
 If you were deprived of these in the past, it is now within your power to reclaim our lost childhood.

 When someone asks you about your parents, you are unable to speak negatively of them.
 You may even feel guilty for not having been a ‘happier’ person given everything on the outside seemed ‘fine’ in your childhood.